“Steve, how many calories should I eat every day? I have goals!”

 Total Daily Energy Expenditure (TDEE) is an estimate of how many total calories you burn in a day.

-Since your BMR calculates the calories you need for a state of rest, we need to factor in movement and exercise to get an idea of how many calories you burn each day.
+Since your BMR includes the calories you need while resting, we’ll also need to factor in movement and exercise.

-To do this, we’ll take your BMR and multiply it by an “Activity Level” factor.
+To do this, we’ll take your BMR and multiply it by an “Activity Factor.”

-Lightly Active.
-You casually stroll through your neighborhood a few times a week.
+Lightly Active (BMR x 1.375): You casually stroll through your neighborhood a few times a week.
 On average, you walk for exercise about 30 minutes a day.
 Another way to think about this would be 15 minutes per day of vigorous exercise like running or lifting weights.

-Moderately Active.
-If we called the gym on a weeknight looking for you, they’d find you.
+Moderately Active (BMR x 1.55): If we called the gym on a weeknight looking for you, they’d find you.
 This averages out to about one hour and 45 minutes of walking (for exercise, not going around your house) a day, or 50 minutes of vigorous exercise a day.

-Very Active.
-You work in construction during the day and you’re on the company softball team.
+Very Active (BMR x 1.725): You work in construction during the day and you’re on the company softball team.
 This averages out to about four hours and 15 minutes of walking (again, for intentional exercise) a day, or two hours of vigorous exercise.

-If you’re following along at home, you may notice that different Activity Levels can make a big difference for the calories burned.
+If you’re following along at home, you may notice that different Activity Factors can make a big difference in the calories burned.

-You’re also wearing a Nerd Fitness Shield Tee and it looks great on you.
+You’re also wearing a recently ironed collared shirt and it looks great on you.
 It really brings out your eyes.

 Awesome shirt or no awesome shirt, we know your BMR comes in at 1,882 calories given the variables we identified.
-Which means you’ll need roughly 1,900 calories for basic bodily functions.
+Meaning you’ll need roughly 1,900 calories for basic bodily functions.

 This is where things get interesting.

-Let’s imagine a scenario where you are not Sedentary.
-Instead, we’ll calculate that you are Lightly Active, meaning you walk around your neighborhood a few times a week.
+Let’s imagine a scenario where you are not sedentary.
+Let’s say you’re lightly active – you walk around your neighborhood a few times per week.

 We take your BMR of 1,882 and multiply it by 1.375 to get a TDEE of 2,588.